Mirabilis jalapa [mih-RAB-ih-liss, ha-lap-a] is one of the most widely grown species of the family Nyctaginaceae.

 When using four o’clock seeds and sowing directly in the ground around the first frost, wait for the end of the frost season.

-Sow seeds indoors for about 6 to 8 weeks prior to the end of the frost season and transfer to the ground when the last frost date has passed.
+Sow seeds indoors for about 6 to 8 weeks prior to the end of the frost season and transfer them to the ground when the last frost date has passed.

 When using roots, dug the tuberous roots in fall and stored them in a minutely moist medium in a dry and cool corner of the garage or basement throughout the winter season.